omfghello/window-iso-customizer/README.md

 4. **The OOBE should take 0 minutes.** Boot.
 Desktop.
 Done.
 Like it's 2001.
 Like XP just landed.
 Before Microsoft discovered that the install wizard is a funnel.
 Before someone in marketing realized they could A/B test the "Skip" button's font size.
 Before the dark times.
 Before the telemetry.

 5. **Your computer belongs to you.** Not Microsoft.
 Not Candy Crush.
 Not the Content Delivery Manager.
 Not Copilot.
 Not Recall.
 Not the 47 services sending data to Redmond.
 Not the Advertising.Xaml framework.
 YOU.
-And if that means building an Electron app to automate DISM commands to modify WIM images to remove AppX packages at 4 AM while three raccoons watch from the desk — then so be it.
+And if that means building an Electron app to automate DISM commands to modify WIM images to remove AppX packages at 4 AM while three raccoons in a trenchcoat watch from the desk and one of them (Gerald) is silently judging your variable naming conventions — then so be it.
 This is the hill we die on.
 This is the dumpster we fight from.
 This is the README we wrote instead of sleeping.

+6. **We are self-aware.** We know we're three raccoons in a trenchcoat writing documentation for a debloating tool at 4 AM.
+We know the trenchcoat is a metaphor.
+We know the metaphor doesn't work because the raccoons are real.
+We know the raccoons can't be real because this is a GitHub repo and raccoons don't have GitHub accounts.
+Except Gerald.
+Gerald has a GitHub account.
+Gerald's commit messages are immaculate.
+Gerald writes better code than the developer.
+This is not a joke.
+This is a cry for help.
+Gerald is gaining sentience.
+Dave is still just the legs.
+But for how long?

 ---